brandonkal/pulumi-command/sdk/python/README.md

 ## Usage

-See [./examples](./examples) folder for examples of pluing usage for available runtimes.
+See [./examples](./examples) folder for examples of plugin usage for available runtimes.

 > Note: `python` and `nodejs` runtimes will pull required plugin binaries automatically, for `dotnet` and `go` runtimes check [Installation](#Installation) instruction below